 Barriers and Gaps in Knowledge

-There is a lack of literature on the CGA process outcomes and collaborative care models, specifically for older adults with IRD.
+There is a lack of literature on the CGA process outcomes and collaborative care models, specifically for older adults with inflammatory rheumatic diseases.
 Further research is needed to identify the conditions under which co-management would most benefit patient outcomes.
 Meanwhile, barriers to implementing a formal collaborative model may include limited specialist availability and lack of reimbursement, such as for outpatient social work, pharmacy, and nutrition services.
-It is known that CGA requires only a small amount of time and availability of professionals to administer and coordinate testing.10
+It is known that the administration and coordination of CGA may require more time than professionals can routinely spend.10

 - Salaffi F, Farah S, Di Carlo M. Frailty syndrome in rheumatoid arthritis and symptomatic osteoarthritis: an emerging concept in rheumatology.
 Acta Biomedica Atenei Parm.
 2020;91(2):274-296. doi:10.23750/abm.v91i2.9094

 - England BR, Roul P, Yang Y, et al. Burden and trajectory of multimorbidity in rheumatoid arthritis: a matched cohort study from 2006 to 2015.
 Ann Rheum Dis.
 2021;80(3):286-292. doi:10.1136/annrheumdis-2020-218282

 - van Onna M, Boonen A. Challenges in the management of older patients with inflammatory rheumatic diseases.
 Nat Rev Rheumatol.
 Published online 2022:1-9. doi:10.1038/s41584-022-00768-6